else statements in python allow us to perform different tasks depending on certain conditions.

 Characteristics of if-else in Python

-Use if-elif-else in that situation when only one of the given tasks/statements can be executed depending on some conditions.
+Tip: Use if-elif-else when only one of the given tasks/statements should need to be executed depending on certain conditions.